22 March 2018 Thursday

 Fresh and good stuff…

-and we fall in love with the scallops and juicy beef…
+and we fell in love with the scallops and juicy beef…

 Enjoying till the last bite…